lucacarniato/pyspark-weather-calculator/README.md

 | ------------| -------------  | ------------------ | ------------------------- | --------------- |
 | Jan 30 2012 | Feb 08 2012    |                  9 |                         6 |           -18.8 |

-To run the application in Windows copy the KNMI data into data/raw_data and execute following docker command commands:
+To run the application in Windows copy the KNMI data into data/raw_data and execute the following docker command commands:

     docker build -t weathercalculator .
     docker run -v %cd%:/job weathercalculator /job/run.py

-To run the application in Linux copy the KNMI data into data/raw_data and execute following docker command commands:
+To run the application in Linux copy the KNMI data into data/raw_data and execute the following docker command commands:

     docker build -t weathercalculator .
     docker run -v $(pwd):/job weathercalculator /job/run.py

 ## Application design

-The application is organized as follow:
+The application is organized as follows:
 + data, containing the following sub-directories:
     + raw_data directory to store downloaded data.
     + cache directory to store the results of the transformations.
 These results can be reused when a client application